croxton/Taxonomy_fields/README.md

 3. Move the `fieldtypes` folder to ./system/expressionengine/third_party/taxonomy/fieldtypes
 4. Move the `Taxonomy_field_lib.php` file to ./system/expressionengine/third_party/taxonomy/libraries
 5. Make changes to Taxonomy as set out below.
+6. To use a custom Wygwam config for a specific field, create a new config in Wygwam named taxonomy_[custom_field_name].

 #### ./system/expressionengine/third_party/taxonomy/views/edit_tree.php